cmougan/cmougan.github.io/_pages/about.md

   - /about.html
 ---

 I am deeply excited about applied Machine Learning and its implications in society.
-My current interest relies on Explainable AI and its impact in public policy.

-I am very fortunate to have been able to pursue these passions at world class research and public institutions.
+I am very fortunate to have been able to pursue these passions at world-class research and public institutions.
 Please reach out and let me know if I can help with your projects! :)

 I currently am a __Marie Curie Research Fellow__ in the NoBias European Innovative Training Network.
 My research is focused on AI and Ethics, particularly on explaining machine learning models to detect social bias.

-For a more detail CV navigate to:  [https://cmougan.github.io](https://cmougan.github.io/CV/index.html)
+For a more detailed CV navigate to:  [https://cmougan.github.io](https://cmougan.github.io/CV/index.html)